m133225/m133225.github.io/_posts/2016-03-31-process-comparison.markdown

 There is a minor difference: While atom has `beginner` issues, contributors are NOT required to submit a `beginner` issue before going on to more complicated ones.

 _Reporting Issues_
+Atom, however, has a good process for reporting issues.
+They have a structured checklist to minimize already-reported issues and encourages the users who report to include reproduction steps.
+Of course, this isn't always possible.
+This checklist includes stuff like the OS information, atom version, whether the problem is reproducible in atom safe mode, whether the user has went through the existing list of issues, and so on.
+This is a process that may take up a significant time if a user wants to report an issue, which may in turn frustrate the user till he or she no longer wants to make an issue.
+While it may be so, it is still a good form of documentation so that contributors can ensure that they have a good overview of the problem.
+In addition, if the user 'gives up' reporting that easily, maybe he or she won't make a comprehensive issue anyway :p

 _Submitting Pull Requests_
 1. Similarly to HubTurbo, atom encourages the contributor to read through the contribution guidelines.